Waterfall Bluff, Eastern Cape

 The rivers that empty into the waters beyond the Wild Coast rise in the Drakensberg.
 In the northern areas, these flows are met with rocky crags.

 The most rewarding way to see Waterful Bluff, however, is on a Wild Coast hike.
-The whole trail is 280 kilometres long (most people only do shorter chunks of it) and will take a seasoned hiker 25 days to complete.
+The length of the whole trail is 280km (most people only do shorter chunks of it) and will take a seasoned hiker 25 days to complete.

 Right next to Waterfall Bluff is the free-standing, pyramid-shaped Cathedral Rock, rising out of the sea.